turtle96/synchro-android/README.md

 All groups are publicly listed.
 Groups pages can be searched by name and tags.

 ### Join Groups
-You can search for groups and join them by tapping the button at bottom right corner.
+You can search for groups and join them by tapping the button at the bottom right corner of the group page.

 ### Profiles
 All profiles are publicly listed.
 Meaning you will be able to view other users' profiles, and other users will be able to view your profile as well.
 There is also a personal self-intro that can be updated.

-### Group Forum/Chat
+### Group Forum
-Able to post messages in the group for other members to view.
+Able to post messages in the group for other members to view and view other members' messages as well.
+Accessed by button at the bottom right corner of group page. <br>
+Note: You will need to be part of the group to view the forum. <br>
-Note: Does not support live updates, need to manually refresh the page for updates
+Note: Does not support live updates, need to manually refresh the page for updates.

 ## Server API (the brother to this app)
 https://github.com/kfwong/synchro-api